RichardByrne95/CI-MS4-TuckIn/README.md

 While jQuery was used for most of the JavaScript in the project, it was not used for the implementation of Google Autocomplete, in order to stick to Google's recommended practices.

 CSRF tokens were removed while testing to avoid conflict with Cypress not providing the CSRF tokens needed for Django's security.

+While there are measure in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
+In a production website, full address verification provided by the Google Places API that is behind a paywall would be used to prevent this from happening.